Step by step: the exam sections

 Oral expression (computer-aided exam)

 - You will be confronted with seven tasks that put you in different situations that you are likely to face at a German university.

 - You will be asked to obtain information, describe images and diagrams and summarise their content.
 You will be expected to express and justify your opinion, take a stance, give advice, weigh up the alternatives and suggest hypotheses.

 Duration: approx. 35 minutes

 is a language exam that determines whether candidates possess the language skills required to be authorised to study at a German university or institution of higher education.
 It is mainly intended for students and those interested in studying but also provides internationally recognised evidence that your knowledge of German is sufficient to complete scientific projects and enter academic professions.

 In the reading comprehension and listening comprehension exam sections, one point is awarded for each correctly completed task (e.g. multiple choice or true/false questions).
 The number of correctly solved tasks is used to assign you to a level.
-The written and oral expression exam sections are evaluated by trained and experienced examiners and a criteria matrix is used to assess your work and assign you to a level.
+The written and oral expression exam sections are evaluated by trained and experienced examiners and a criteria grid is used to assess your work and assign you to a level.
 More detailed information is available at www.testdaf.de

 .
 You may retake the exam as often as you like.